Near-SUSY to Non-SUSY Crossover: Introduction

 In 1990s, Seiberg and Witten showed how $N=2$ supersymmetric gauge theories can be solved exactly, and demonstrated confinement by monopole condensation upon perturbation to $N=1$~\cite{Seiberg:1994rs}.
 Yet $N=2$ theories do not accommodate full chiral symmetry we need to study QCD.
 Subsequently, Seiberg, Intriligator, and Pouliot worked out $N=1$ vector-like gauge theories~\cite{Seiberg:1994bz,Intriligator:1994uk,Intriligator:1994jr,Intriligator:1995ne,Intriligator:1995au}.
 They exhibited a wide range of phases from no ground state with run-away behavior, infinite number of vacua with quantum constraints, confinement without chiral symmetry breaking, and exotic magnetic theories and superconformal dynamics.
 Unfortunately, none of them are similar to what we expect in non-SUSY QCD.

-More recently, beginning from~\cite{Murayama:2021xfj}, the applications of soft-supersymmetry breaking effects via anomaly mediation to the solutions to $N=1$ vector-like and chiral gauge theories~\cite{Csaki:2021xhi,Csaki:2021aqv,Csaki:2021jax,Csaki:2021xuc,Kondo:2022lvu,Leedom:2025mcg}, allows for exact solutions as long as the supersymmetry breaking effects are much smaller than the dynamical scale $m \ll \Lambda$.
-They resembled very much like what we expect in the non-SUSY limits $m \rightarrow \infty$.
-It suggested that changing $m$ from near-SUSY limit $m \ll \Lambda$ to non-SUSY $m \rightarrow \infty$ is continuous without a phase boundary and hence is a crossover.
+More recently, beginning from~\cite{Murayama:2021xfj}, the applications of soft-supersymmetry breaking effects via anomaly mediation to the solutions to $N=1$ vector-like and chiral gauge theories~\cite{Csaki:2021xhi,Csaki:2021aqv,Csaki:2021jax,Csaki:2021xuc,Kondo:2022lvu,Leedom:2025mcg,Goh:2025oes}, allows for exact solutions as long as the supersymmetry breaking effects are much smaller than the dynamical scale $m \ll \Lambda$.
+They resembled very much what we expect in the non-SUSY limits $m \rightarrow \infty$.
+While a rigorous proof of the absence of a phase transition remains challenging \cite{Dine:2022req,Dine:2022nmt}, it suggested that changing $m$ from near-SUSY limit $m \ll \Lambda$ to non-SUSY $m \rightarrow \infty$ is continuous without a phase boundary and hence is a crossover.

 In this paper, we present more evidence that the near-SUSY and non-SUSY limits belong to the same universality class and it is a crossover.
 This behavior is akin to the BCS--BEC cross over in cold atoms.
-In particular, we show evidence in three different areas: \begin{enumerate} \item Correct scaling $f_\pi^2 \sim O(N_c)$ in the large $N_c$ limit.
+In particular, we show evidence in three different areas: \begin{enumerate} \item Correct scaling of $f_\pi^2 \sim O(N_c)$ in the large $N_c$ limit.
 This point was not obvious since a paper \cite{Martin:1998yr} concluded that $f_\pi^2 \sim O(N_c)^0$ in this case and argued that there must be a phase transition where $m \sim \Lambda$.
+We demonstrate that this is not the case.
+We show the behavior of $f_\pi^2$ when $N_f / N_c \gtrsim O(1)$ for the first time.
+We also reproduce the relationship between the topological susceptibility and the masses $m_\pi^2$ and $m_{\eta'}^2$ at large $N_c$ explicitly.

-We demonstrate that this is not the case. \item Continuous behavior of non-perturbative condensates.
-We show how even quark bilinear $\langle \bar{q}q\rangle $ and gluon $\langle G_{\mu\nu} G^{\mu\nu}\rangle$ condensates can be computed and that they behave smoothly from $m \ll \Lambda$ to $m \gg \Lambda$.
-They are consistent with expected large $N_c$ behavior when $N_f \ll N_c$ while we also work out analytically their behavior when $N_f / N_c \gtrsim O(1)$ for the first time. \item Low-lying spectrum.
+\item Consistency of non-perturbative condensates.
+We show how even quark bilinear $\langle \bar{q}q\rangle $ and gluon $\langle G_{\mu\nu} G^{\mu\nu}\rangle$ condensates can be computed and that they satisfy a non-trivial consistency between the $m \ll \Lambda$ and $m \gg \Lambda$ regimes, and could plausibly be continuously connected.
+Moreover they are consistent with expected large $N_c$ behavior when $N_f \ll N_c$ while we also work out analytically their behavior when $N_f / N_c \gtrsim O(1)$ for the first time. \item Low-lying spectrum.
 Not only that the massless pions persist, we even computed the case with light quarks, and not only pseudoscalars $J^P=0^-$ but also scalars $0^+$ appear qualitatively (and even semi-quantitatively) consistent between the near-SUSY and non-SUSY limits. \end{enumerate}